ordina-jworks/ordina-jworks.github.io/_posts/2017-11-15-JavaDay-Ukraine-2017.md

 [Steven Van Beelen](https://twitter.com/smcvbeelen){:target="_blank"}, Software Engineer at AxonIQ, held a hands-on session on CQRS and Event Sourcing using the [Axon Framework](http://www.axonframework.org){:target="_blank"} which helps developers to focus on application functionality rather than the non-functional requirements of an application.

-The main advantages of event sourcing is that there is less info loss as you are storing all the different events, leading to the final state of records whereas in a classical example you only hold on to the final state of a record.
+The main advantage of event sourcing is that there is less info loss as you are storing all the different events, leading to the final state of records whereas in a classical example you only hold on to the final state of a record.
 By using event sourcing you also get a reliable audit log right out of the box.
 At the same time there is also a performance increase as events are processed in the background asynchronously, leading to faster response times.
 With event sourcing you mostly make use of a cache, as replaying events when looking up records can be time consuming.